glowbutt/distributed_auction_system/readme.txt

     go run client/client.go -id=bob -startport=8081

-5) start bidding away by writing an integer amount! it must be higher than the previous amount.
+5) Start bidding away by writing an integer amount! it must be higher than the previous amount.
+   Check status of auction by typing result!